SigurdJanson/seifseit/seifseit/content/english/project/fateexplorer.md

 ## DSA Fate Explorer

-An interface to roll the dice based on the ["dark eye" rule system](https://ulisses-regelwiki.de/index.php/home.html) (version 5) based on [R shiny](https://shiny.rstudio.com/).
+An app to roll the dice based on the ["dark eye" rule system](https://ulisses-regelwiki.de/index.php/home.html) (version 5).
+The Fate Explorer makes it easier to handle the rules and helps you to focus on your gameplay, your character and your story.

 ### Features